sergiogval/sergiogval/README.md

 ### Hi there 👋 welcome to my profile.

 I'm a person who was born in the late '80s of the last century.
 I do economical and geopolitical analisys all the time, I will share it if you ask for.
 Also, I spend my free time in my organic garden.
 I love to read about history, human behavior, physics, biology.
 I see myself as a content creator, not a consumer.
 My favorite art is cinema.
 I've seen how social dynamics have changed by new technologies.
 Deepfaker?
 I don't know.
-A former senior staff in an E-Banking business, now learning how to code web apps.
+A former senior staff in an E-Banking business, now learning how to code webapps and deploy them.

-### My goal: `Enlight the shadows`
+### My goal: `Get a job in tech indistry`
 ## Fun facts about me:

 - *My first PC:* `IBM PS/2 running windows 3.1`